Oddada is a minimalist music game where you make songs with buildings

 "ODDADA has no obstacles, puzzles or real challenges," says the Steam page.
 "It is also not a perfect instrument.
 It is a game, that makes music making playful, easy and wonderous."

-As someone who loves a good rhythm game, especially one lets me experiment and demands almost nothing from me, I'm excited to play around with building my own little minimal, musical towns.
+As someone who loves a good rhythm game, especially one lets me experiment and demands almost nothing, I'm excited to play around with building my own little minimal, musical towns.

 Though there's no release date, you can find Oddada on Steam (opens in new tab), and even listen to some of the tracks created in the game on the official website (opens in new tab) if your curiosity is piqued.